 Trades or want ads

-- Listings that serve as want ads, where you post that you're looking for an item
+- Listings or products that serve as want ads, where you post that you're looking for an item

-- Trades – listings that tell buyers you'll accept a trade or a partial trade as payment
+- Trades – listings or products that tell buyers you'll accept a trade or a partial trade as payment

 Why does eBay have this policy?

 This policy helps keep eBay a safe place to buy and sell.
-Listings that are blank or don't offer any items or services can be confusing and aren't beneficial for buyers.
+Listings or products that are blank or don't offer any items or services can be confusing and aren't beneficial for buyers.